ARCT5518 BIM Workflows

 Through collaboration and feedback from other students, participants use a design process to explore basic BIM concepts.

-- Students are able to (1) design small scale complex buildings; (2) design medium scale complex buildings; (3) achieve competence and familiarity with the BIM software interface and be competent at extracting data from the digital model using the software; (4) use collaborative process to engage with other students within BIM environment; and (5) begin to operate in a collective, collaborative and supportive way.
+- Students are able to (1) using BIM software design small scale complex buildings; (2) using BIM software design medium scale complex buildings; (3) achieve competence and familiarity with the BIM software interface and be competent at extracting data from the digital model using the software; and (4) use collaborative process to engage with other students within BIM environment.

-- Indicative assessments in this unit are as follows: (1) project one—small building construction; (2) project two—medium building construction; and (3) tutorial tasks—group work, collaborative processes.
+- Indicative assessments in this unit are as follows: (1) project one—small building construction and (2) project two—medium building construction.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.